Elizabeth A. LandsbergRead Biography

 Pursuant to the Hospital Seismic Safety Act, HCAI′s responsibilities are carried out by its Facilities Development Division (FDD).
 FDD is responsible for overseeing all aspects of general acute care hospital, psychiatric hospital, skilled nursing home and intermediate care facility construction in California.
 See what this responsibility includes

 Collects, analyzes, and publishes data about California’s healthcare workforce and health professional training, identifies areas of the state in which there are shortages of health professionals and service capacity, and coordinates with other state departments in addressing the unique medical care issues facing California’s rural areas.

 Integrates and centralizes enterprise data operations with healthcare analytics, using common technology infrastructure to improve data accessibility and usage to better serve all HCAI clients and stakeholders.
-HCAI produces datasets and data products from a variety of sources, including reports submitted to HCAI by nearly 7,000 licensed healthcare facilities as well as facility construction and healthcare workforce data managed in the administration of HCAI programs.
+HCAI produces datasets and data products from a variety of sources, including reports submitted to HCAI by over 8,700 licensed healthcare facilities as well as facility construction and healthcare workforce data managed in the administration of HCAI programs.

 Established in 2022, the Office of Health Care Affordability (OHCA) analyzes California’s health care market for cost trends and drivers of spending, enforces health care cost targets, and conducts cost and market impact reviews of proposed health care consolidations.
 A new Health Care Affordability Board will advise on key activities and approve specific aspects of OHCA’s work, with input from an Advisory Committee and the public.
 To prevent unintended consequences associated with the cost targets, OHCA will measure and publicly report on quality, equity, adoption of alternative payment models, investment in primary care and behavioral health, and workforce stability.